algotom/algotom/README.md

 - Methods for determining the center-of-rotation (COR) and auto-stitching images in half-acquisition scans (360-degree acquisition with the offset COR).

-- Some practical methods developed and implemented for the package: zinger removal, tilted sinogram generation, sinogram distortion correction, simplified form of Paganin's filter beam hardening correction, DFI (direct Fourier inversion) reconstruction, FBP (filtered back-projection) reconstruction, BPF (back-projection filtering) reconstruction, and double-wedge filter for removing sample parts larger than the FOV in a sinogram.
+- Practical methods developed and implemented for the package: zinger removal, tilted sinogram generation, sinogram distortion correction, simplified form of Paganin's filter, beam hardening correction, DFI (direct Fourier inversion) reconstruction, FBP (filtered back-projection) reconstruction, BPF (back-projection filtering) reconstruction, and double-wedge filter for removing sample parts larger than the FOV in a sinogram.